 - 1. Process the flour, sugar, and salt in a food processor until combined.
 Scatter the shortening over the top and process until the mixture has the texture of coarse sand, about 10 seconds.
 Scatter the butter pieces over the top and, using short pulses, process the mixture until it resembles coarse crumbs, about 10 pulses.
 Transfer to a bowl.

-- 2. Sprinkle 6 tablespoons of the ice water over the mixture.
-Stir and press the dough together, using a stiff rubber spatula until the dough sticks together.
+- 2. Sprinkle 6 tablespoons ice water over the pie crust mixture.
+Stir and press the dough together, using a stiff rubber spatula, until the dough sticks together.
 If the dough does not come together, stir in the remaining water, 1 tablespoon at a time, until it does.

 - Make the pie

-- 4. Roll one dough disk on a lightly floured surface into a 12-inch circle.
-Fold dough in quarters, then place dough point in center of 9-inch Pyrex regular or deep dish pie pan.
-Unfold dough.
-Gently press dough into sides of pan leaving portion that overhangs lip of pie plate in place.
-Refrigerate while preparing fruit.
+- 4. On a lightly floured surface, roll 1 portion pie crust dough into a 12-inch circle.
+Fold the dough into quarters, then place the dough’s pointy tip in the center of a 9-inch regular or deep dish glass pie plate.
+Gently unfold the dough and press it into the sides of the pan, leaving the portion that hangs over the edge of pie plate intact.
+Refrigerate while preparing the apple pie filling.

-- 6. Roll out the top crust to a 12-inch circle.
-Spread the apples in the unbaked pie crust bottom, mounding them slightly in the middle.
+- 7. Roll out the remaining portion pie crust to a 12-inch circle.
+Spread the apples in the pie pate, mounding them slightly in the middle.
 Loosely roll the top crust around the rolling pin, then gently unroll it over the apples.
-Trim all but 1/2-inch of the dough overhanging the edge of the pie plate with scissors.
-Seal the edge by pressing the top and bottom crusts together, then tuck the edges underneath.
-Crimp the edges, and cut four vent holes in the top.
-Brush the crust with the egg white and sprinkle with the remaining 1 tablespoon of sugar.
+Using scissors, trim all but 1/2 inch dough overhanging the edge of the pie plate.
+Seal the edge by pressing the top and bottom crusts together with your fingertips, then tuck the edges underneath.
+Crimp the edges, and cut 4 or so vent holes in the top crust.
+Brush the crust with the egg white and sprinkle with the remaining 1 tablespoon sugar.

 Hungry for more?
 Chow down on these: